 Additional waivers may be used per event and event location.

 Documentation must be retained for three years in a secure location. *Should an incident/accident be reported for a participant, retention may be longer if advised by Insurance Service or administration.

-Child Protection Training must be completed by each adult involved in the Program for Minors every two years and prior to the start of the program.
-Texas A&M AgriLife employees complete the training in TrainTrac; volunteers complete training through 4HOnline or TrainTrac External Gateway.
-It is the program manager’s responsibility to verify the training was ‘Complete’ and the Date Completed.
-Access 4HOnline Trainings to search for the volunteer.
-Documentation can be a screenshot or you may download an Excel spreadsheet.
+Child Protection Training must be completed by each adult involved with a Program for Minors.
+The training must be completed every two years.
+Texas A&M AgriLife Extension Service employees complete the training in TrainTraq; volunteers complete training through 4HOnline or TrainTraq External Gateway.
+It is the Program Manager’s responsibility to verify that all volunteers involved in the event have an Approved status and that their training is current.

-Incidents and accidents may involve minor to major physical injuries of participants and/or program staff, behavioral issues, hospital/doctor visits, or over-the-counter medication disbursement.
+Incidents and accidents may include but are not limited to minor to major physical injuries of participants and/or program staff, behavioral issues, or hospital/doctor visits.
 Incident Reports must be submitted to immediate supervisor within 24 hours following the incident.
 Maintain documentation of any such incident along with Liability Release forms.

 Reporting Child Abuse and Other Maltreatment

 Texas law requires any person having cause to believe that a child’s physical or mental health or welfare has been adversely affected by abuse, neglect, or other maltreatment to immediately make a report to law enforcement.
 The law also provides immunity for those who make a good faith report since we are not responsible for verifying whether suspected or alleged abuse has actually occurred.
 This means that all have a legal responsibility to report abuse whether it is witnessed, known, reported, alleged, suspected, etc.

 If you witness, suspect, or receive a report of child abuse regardless of when the abuse occurred: